fall inside a hole

 2000 7410 Thomas & Friends Bucket Set Australian exclusive set that comes in a bucket Can be seen here

-Thomas-series trains were generally sold in their Plarail configurations in hanging three-piece sets.
-Originally these trains came in yellow Tomica World packaging with a red style briefly appearing before changing to the blue style of packaging used in a few varieties for most of the rest of the 2000s.
+Thomas-series trains were originally sold in their Plarail configurations in hanging three-piece sets.
+These trains first came in yellow Tomica World packaging with a red style briefly appearing before changing to the blue style of packaging used in a few varieties for most of the rest of the 2000s

 1998 7441 Toby Toby with Henrietta and troublesome truck